loliverhennigh/Phy-Net/README.md

 ## How to run

 Running the 2d simulations requires around 100 Gb of hard drive memory, a good gpu (currently using GTX 1080s), and 1 and a half days.
+The 3d simulations can take substantualy longer.

 ### Generating Data

 The test and train sets are generated using the [Mechsys library](http://mechsys.nongnu.org/index.html).
 Follow the installation guild found [here](http://mechsys.nongnu.org/installation.html).
 Once the directory is unpacked run `ccmake .` followed by `c`.
 Then scroll to the flag that says `A_USE_OCL` and hit enter to raise the flag.
 Press `c` again to configure followed by `g` to generate (I found ccmake to be confusing at first).
 Quit the prompt and run `make`.
-Now copy the contents of `Phy-Net/systems/mechsys_fluid_flow` to the directory `mechsys/tflbm`.
+Now copy the contents of `Phy-Net/systems/mechsys_fluid_flow` to the directory `mechsys/tflbm` as well as replace `mechsys/lib/flbm/Domain.h` with the one found in this directory.
 Now enter `mechsys/tflbm` and run `make` followed by

 `
 ./generate_data
 `.

 This will generate the required train and test set for the 2D simulations and save them to `/data/` (this can be changed in the `run_bunch_2d` script.
 3D simulation is commented out for now.
 Generating the 2D simulation data will require about 12 hours.

+Generating the data to train on is by far the most complicated peice of this work.
+It requires several external packages and considerable memory.
+I recently wrote a library to generate Lattice Boltzmann simulations entirley in Tensorflow [here](https://github.com/loliverhennigh/Lattice-Boltzmann-fluid-flow-in-Tensorflow).
+In the future I would like to integrate this library with the train code allowing the data generation to be streamlined.

 ### Train Model